Demand chain: Information systems

 Information about activities and costs is an essential resource for improving value chain performance.
 Such information is nowadays readily available for the supply chain, due to the widespread implementation of ERP technology (systems such as SAP), and these systems have been instrumental in the transformation of supply chain performance.

 Demand chain IT development has focused on database marketing and CRM systems.
-Demand driving activities and associated costs are still recorded in an inconsistent manner, mostly on spreadsheets and even then the quality of the information tends to be incomplete and inaccurate.
+Demand driving activities and associated costs are still recorded inconsistently, mostly on spreadsheets and even then the quality of the information tends to be incomplete and inaccurate.

 Recently, however, marketing resource management systems have become available to plan, track and measure activities and costs as an embedded part of marketing workflows.